Bottles of wine on a spooky Halloween themed table set

 It’s the season of ghouls, goblins, and slightly questionable taste.
 But even more so, it’s the season to unapologetically binge horror movies.
 We’ve taken the top five horror subgenres and paired them with wines so you can sip while you simultaneously get spooked.

-Paranormal & Possession
+Paranormal and Possession

 Whether they haunt houses, possess dolls, or make indie VHS tapes, there’s nothing friendly about these ghosts.
 This subgenre is filled with cheap jump scares accompanied by a soundtrack of eerie noises.
 Pair these movies with Sauvignon Blanc so you have something light and refreshing to help calm you down when the suspense of an extended hallway shot with the sound of children’s laughter gets too intense.